10 running tips for beginners - The Lily Foundation

 9 January 2018

 Running is a great all-round activity.
-It helps beat the winter blues by getting the blood pumping, filling your lungs with fresh air and releasing lovely, stress-reducing endorphins into the brain.
+It helps beat the blues by getting the blood pumping, filling your lungs with fresh air and releasing lovely, stress-reducing endorphins into the brain.
 You can run anywhere, at any time, and it costs nothing.

 And then there are the long-term health benefits.
 Running has been proven to help prevent obesity, heart disease, type-2 diabetes, stroke, high blood pressure and even some cancers.
-All that for the price of a pair of trainers, that's a pretty good deal!
+All that for the price of a pair of trainers – that’s a pretty good deal!

 1. Slow down